Bookmark and Share

 Grow Rock (Hydrocorn)

-Hydrocorn grow rockGrow rock is a Lightweight Expanded Clay Aggregate stone (L.E.C.A.) that is a type of clay which is super-fired to create a porous medium.
-It is also heavy enough to provide secure support for your plants' root systems.
-This non-degradable, sterile growing medium holds moisture, has a neutral pH, and also will wick nutrient solution to the root systems of your plants.
-Hydrocorn is also recyclable, it can be cleaned, serialized then reused again.
-Although in large scale growing operations this can be time consuming.
-Grow rock is often the growing medium of choice of novices and professionals alike because it is easy to use.
+Hydrocorn grow rockGrow rock is a Lightweight Expanded Clay Aggregate (L.E.C.A.), That is a type of clay which is super-fired to create a porous texture.
+It's heavy enough to provide secure support for your plant's, but still light weight.
+Grow rocks are a non-degradable, sterile growing medium that holds moisture, has a neutral pH, and also will wick up nutrient solution to the root systems of your plants.
+Hydrocorn grow media is reusable, it can be cleaned, sterilized, then reused again.
+Although on a large scale, cleaning and sterilizing large amounts of grow rocks can be quite time consuming.
+Grow rock is one of the most popular growing medium used for hydroponics, and just about every store selling hydroponics supplies carries it.

 Coco Fiber Coco Chips